GraphiteEditor/Graphite/README.md

 ### CLI client

-This may be useful for testing at some point.
+This may be useful for testing at some point in the future.

 ```
 cargo run